 - This combination of symptoms is predictive of oesophageal candidiasis.

-- Most often associated with treatment of haematopoietic or lymphatic malignancies.
+- It is most often associated with treatment of haematopoietic or lymphatic malignancies.

-- In HIV patients, it is an AIDS-defining illness.
+- In HIV-positive patients, it is an AIDS-defining illness.

 - A therapeutic trial of fluconazole for patients is useful; most patients will respond within 7 days of treatment.